 $EDITOR environment variable to another editor if you prefer.

-espresso.py will print a list of jobs whose log files are missing the usual 'BYE' messages - these are typically jobs that did not complete.
+espresso.py will print a list of jobs whose log files contain ERROR messages or which are missing the usual 'BYE' messages - these are typically jobs that did not complete.

 The behaviour of the script can be modified with a number of command line switches.
 Information on these can be obtained with: